The Book Fairies: FAQ

 What is The Book Fairies?

 The Book Fairies makes magic by providing donated books to those in need.
-We are committed to fighting the illiteracy epidemic by collecting new and/or gently used books and matching them with libraries, schools, teachers and organizations in need that would not otherwise have the means to obtain them.
+We are committed to decreasing the high rates of illiteracy in our area by collecting new and/or gently used books and matching them with libraries, schools, teachers, and organizations in need that would not otherwise have the means to obtain them.

 Do you only donate to schools?

-- School Programs: Our school donation program brings much-needed books and e-readers to the libraries and classrooms of public and charter schools, as well as coordinated before and after school programs.
+- School Programs: Our school donation programs bring much-needed books and e-readers to the libraries and classrooms of public and charter schools, as well as coordinated before and after school programs.
 We continually supplement existing libraries and have originated and filled complete libraries for new, devastated or marginalized schools.
-We work with school administrators and often directly with teachers, running free book fairs for students to create home libraries and building and/or supplementing insufficient classroom libraries.
+We work with school administrators and teachers to run free book fairs for students to create home libraries and help build/supplement insufficient classroom libraries.

 - Community Programs: We are committed to fostering community literacy among all readers, many of whom are in situations where access to age-appropriate reading materials/devices can make a measurable difference.
 We provide reading materials to local institutions where there is a need to enrich their facility’s services.
 For example, we have donated Kindles to local children’s hospital wards and the Ronald McDonald House.
 Additionally, we have found a variety of niches within our greater community with needs for specific genres of books.
 These programs include providing cookbooks and parenting books to community outreach programs, religious books for faith-based organizations, activity books to hospitals, and books for soup kitchens, homeless shelters, and battered women’s shelters.
 Our free train station libraries are located at stations that serve impoverished communities and are filled twice weekly to offer free books to commuters.